 The quick, effective way to nourish established plants in pots or in your garden is a well-balanced plant food that will go to work almost immediately, assuring continued, superlative growth and quick recovery for those that are tired and under-nourished.
-Our, well-balanced plant food has important minerals, trace elements, enzymes and other important natural components — for your particular needs.
+Our, well-balanced plant food has important minerals, trace elements, enzymes and other important natural components for your particular needs.
+For only $10 per quart bottle.
+Concentrated only 2 teaspoons per gallon of water for soil, 2 teaspoons per quart foliar sprayed.

 Why not use chemical fertilizers?
 It’s a reasonable question.
 After all, nitrogen, phosphorus, and potassium ARE chemicals.